galaxyproject/galaxy-hub/src/galaxy-updates/2017-06/index.md

 Welcome to the June 2017 *[Galactic News](/src/galaxy-updates/index.md)*, a summary of what is going on in the Galaxy community.
 If you have anything to add to next month's newsletter, then please send it to outreach@galaxyproject.org.

-# GCC2017 is this month!
+# GCC2017 is almost here!

 <div class="right"><a href="https://gcc2017.sciencesconf.org/"><img src="/src/images/logos/gcc2017-logo-300.png" alt='2017 Galaxy Community Conference (GCC2017)' width="220" /></a></div>